PeterKBailey/Traffic-Sign-Detection/README.md

 ## GTSRB Classification Sample Script

 ## Android Application
+The android app allows for detection and classification in real time while also providing the ability to take snapshots and view them.

 Requires either
 - A) An Android phone which can install [the app APK](https://drive.google.com/file/d/1MHEOfz43j-FumzRXSGm3AV8wUzSVJSUp/view?usp=sharing)
   1. Download the APK